Acry/SDL-Ball/docs/Developer/Manager/MenuManager.md

 ### C

-It would be easier and faster to use an existing library.
+It would be easier and faster to use an existing library, but here we are.

-I have done an SDL3, shader-based OpenGL 4.6 port of [microui] https://github.com/rxi/microui/, which is a minimalistic immediate mode UI library.
+I have done a SDL3, shader-based OpenGL 4.6 port of [microui](https://github.com/rxi/microui/), which is a minimalistic immediate mode UI library.

 https://github.com/Immediate-Mode-UI/Nuklear